This content was created in partnership with hotels.com.

 This is a great trail if you’re looking for something a little shady.
 It takes you through a hardwood forest and palm hammock before going out onto Paynes Prairie.
 The prairie is the flooded part though, so that part may not be accessible.

 The Devil’s Millhopper is a sinkhole just outside of town and it’s attracted visitors since the 1880’s.
 There is a short (0.5-mile) nature trail around the top of the sinkhole and stairs that take you down into the sinkhole.
+This is one of the more unique trails in Gainesville.

 This 2.6-mile loop takes you to the shores of Newnans Lake (also known as Lake Pithlachoco) at the halfway point.
 It’s a nice, easy walk and perfect if you’re looking for something a little longer than La Chua trail or Devil’s Millhopper.